Loc2206/xaiod/task.md

 # 20241202 tasks
-[] Create virtual environment to work with xaiod.
-[] Remember to create new branch (dev1).
+[] Create virtual environment to work with xaiod. \n [] Remember to create new branch (dev1).